 Skip to content

-Basic Biomedical Sciences Research
+Basic Biomedical Sciences Research For Early Stage Investigators (ESI)

 These pilot awards support innovative early-stage laboratory exploration aimed at understanding mechanisms of HIV prevention, treatment, or cure at the cellular or subcellular level.
 The proposals address a significant question or barrier in HIV science, and is highly likely to yield findings that will serve as a basis for compelling studies of larger magnitude.
 The lay abstracts below were provided by the principal investigators at the time of application.